 - Defective motorcycle parts.
 Motorcycles, like other vehicles, can be manufactured improperly.
 A poor helmet design or a faulty brake line can lead to a serious injury.
 Our Chicago motorcycle accident law firm works with experts to determine if the brakes malfunctioned, the tires were faulty, the handlebars were defective, the motorcycle was not balanced, or if other defects caused the accident.

 Motorcycles can be crushed by a car or truck immediately after a collision, which only makes the injuries more serious or deadly.
 Even with helmets and other safety gear, the riders can suffer traumatic brain injuries, broken arms and legs, spinal cord damage, limb loss, or worse.
-No matter what kind of injury you sustained, Gainsberg Law can protect you.
+No matter what kind of injury you sustained, Gainsberg Injury and Accident Lawyers can protect you.

 Types of driver distraction that can lead to a motorcycle accident